balaram2002/Request_Management_System/README.md

 # 📌 Request Management System

-During our internship, we developed the **Request Management System**, an application crafted to streamline and manage organizational requests.
+During my internship, I developed the **Request Management System**, an application crafted to streamline and manage organizational requests.
 The goal was to create a centralized platform that enhances workflow and improves communication across departments.

 The system begins with a **secure login screen**, ensuring only authorized users can access the dashboard.
 Once logged in, users can:
 - ✍️ Create new requests